Rail transport in New Zealand: Couplings

 The Norwegian coupling, also called chopper coupler, was the standard coupler used in New Zealand for non-passenger rolling stock and locomotives until recent years.
 In the 1970s a large heavy-duty version of the chopper coupler was developed, initially for the DX class.
 Auckland's AM class and Wellington's FP/FT class "Matangi" electric multiple units use the Scharfenberg coupling.

-The Janney ("Alliance") coupler was first used on heavy coal trains and have been progressively introduced on newer rolling stock and rebuilt locomotives.
+The Janney ("Alliance") coupler was first used on heavy coal trains and has been progressively introduced on newer rolling stock and rebuilt locomotives.
 A program of retrofitting older rolling stock has been underway since 2013.

 Workshops

 The New Zealand Railways Department had major workshops at Addington (Christchurch), Easttown (Wanganui), Hillside (Dunedin), Petone (Lower Hutt, near Wellington) then Hutt (Lower Hutt, near Wellington) and Newmarket then Otahuhu, (Auckland).
 All were progressively closed (mostly in the 1980s), leaving only Hutt Workshops still operating.
 A number of small maintenance depots also currently operate, for example at Addington, Christchurch.

+In 2019 Hillside (Dunedin) which had been closed in 2012 was reopened.

 Accidents

 Safety regulation is the responsibility of the NZ Transport Agency.
 NZTA also investigates accidents and incidents with a view to ensuring regulations and rules were observed.
 The Transport Accident Investigation Commission may also inquire into selected accidents and incidents to determine the circumstances and causes and help prevent similar occurrences in the future.

 Modern signalling, train detection and communications systems, as well as an overall decline in rail passenger traffic, has greatly decreased the number of fatal accidents occurring on New Zealand's railway network.

 New Zealand's most serious rail disaster occurred on Christmas Eve 1953, during the visit of Queen Elizabeth II, when a lahar washed away the bridge in the Tangiwai disaster.
 151 people died when the bridge collapsed as a Wellington-Auckland express passenger train was crossing it.
-The next most serious accident was the Hyde railway disaster of 1943, when the Cromwell - Dunedin express derailed after travelling at excessive speed.
+The next most serious accident was the Hyde railway disaster of 1943, when the Cromwell–Dunedin express derailed after travelling at excessive speed.
 21 people died.
 The driver was later found to have been intoxicated and was jailed for manslaughter.